lecorsedegironde/DiscountWrapper/README.md

 **By now, this version is not suitable for a simple use as it is not finished and not reviewed**

 What is simply working with classes :
-- Product and all his derivates :
+- Product and all his derivatives :
     - Offer
     - Price
     - Seller